dccuchile/wefe/README.rst

 * Correlating the rankings.
 This allows the user to see how the rankings of the different metrics or evaluation criteria are correlated with respect to the bias presented by the models.

-WEFE is in its early stages of development.
-We expect in the future to implement more metrics and to extend the framework to other types of bias measurement in NLP.

 The official documentation can be found at this `link <https://wefe.readthedocs.io/>`_.